Dietetic Internship (DI)

 The requirements below must be achieved to successful complete the internship:

-- Complete all rotations and the 1200 hours of supervised practice.
-A minimum of 32 hours for 42 weeks.
+- Complete all rotations and the minimum requirement of 1200 hours of supervised practice (32 hours for 40 weeks).

-- Complete the certification eligibility graduate courses (earn 12 graduates credits).
+- Complete the certification eligibility graduate courses (earn 12 graduate credits).
 FCSC-501 Preprofessional Practice: Clinical Nutrition and FCSC-502 Preprofessional Practice: Food Service Systems Management during the fall and spring semesters, respectively.

 - Applicants must be able to learn, analyze, synthesize, solve problems, and reach diagnostic, therapeutic, and administrative judgments.